ThomasAKaestner/coding-challenge-wunder/Readme.md

 - I am not validating the data in the backend.
 When you place a direct CURL request there could be a failure.
 - I can definetly improve the frontend.
 Using a frontend framework and splitting up the application would be more professional.
 - I could have implemented a better exception handling solution.
-Currently throwing a custom exception.
+Currently throwing a custom exception and handling this exception directly inside the controller.